CovenantSQL/GNTE/README.md

 ```
 go run main.go
 ```
-After that, there should be some more shell scripts file in root folder:
+Afterwards, your root folder should contain two shell scripts:

 ```
 launch.sh
 clean.sh
 ```
-### 4. launch emulate network
+### 4. launch network emulator
 Run ```launch.sh```

-Then all thunderdb testnet docker should be running, you could use ```docker ps -a``` to see all container node:
+Once all thunderdb testnet dockers are running, you can use ```docker ps -a``` to see all container nodes:
 <img src="logo/container_node.png">

-And a graph drawed base on this network is lying in the root folder, which name ```graph.png```:
+You can also find a graph of the network in ```graph.png``` under your root folder:
 <img src="logo/graph.png">

 ### 5. run your own program in testnet
-The containers are name after their group_name+ip.
-For example, there are containers named 10.1.1.2 and 10.8.1.2, you can running ```docker exec -it china10.1.1.2 ping 10.8.1.2``` to test network connection between these two networks.
+Containers are referenced by group_name+ip.
+For example, given containers 10.1.1.2 and 10.8.1.2, you can run ```docker exec -it china10.1.1.2 ping 10.8.1.2``` to test the connection between these two networks.

-Replace "ping 10.8.1.2" to any program or script you like.
+You can replace "ping 10.8.1.2" in the example above with any program or script.

-### 6. [optional]clean network
+### 6. [optional] clean network
 Run ```clean.sh```

 ## Modify Network Definition
-The network description sample is in ```example.yaml```.
-You can edit it directly.
+A sample network description is provided in ```example.yaml```, which you can edit directly.

 ### sample
 ```